danielsky81/todoapp/README.md

 ## The UX

-The ToDo App is aimed toe help user create a quick tasks that can be stored for future reference or removed once complited.
-The design is minimalistic with cluttter free approach.
+The ToDo App is aimed to help user create a quick tasks that can be stored for future reference or removed once complited.
+The design is minimalistic with clutter free approach.

 ## Features Left to Implement

 Ideally the following feature should be implemented:

-- data and time of task creation
+- date and time of task creation
 - deadline for task
-- color coding for tasks to add better visual appear to the app and allow quick visual scan of the content
+- color coding for different tasks purpose to add better visual appear to the app and allow quick visual scan of the tasks
 - reach dashboard with profile image

 ## Steps required to run the app locally